gskinnerTeam/flutter-wonderous-app/README.md

 ### WASM

 [Wonderous](https://wonderous.app/web/) is deployed using the Web Assembly target for Flutter Web (WASM).
-To test WASM locally, switch to the `/feature/wasm` branch and follow the instructions here: https://docs.flutter.dev/platform-integration/web/wasm#try-it-out
+To test WASM locally you can use the command `flutter run -d chrome --wasm`.
 ### Impeller Rendering

 This app uses the new [Impeller Runtime](https://docs.flutter.dev/perf/impeller) by default on iOS.